A Lotte Data – Minecraft Data Pack

 • Underwater ruin chests (big and small) are more likely to contain emeralds and golden apples.

-• Various village chests are more likely to contain iron ingots, emeralds, diamonds, gold nuggets, saddles, blue ice, iron nuggets, leather, Redstone dust, lapis lazuli, gold ingots, obsidian, and horse armor.
+• Various village chests are more likely to contain iron ingots, emeralds, diamonds, gold nuggets, blue ice, iron nuggets, leather, Redstone dust, lapis lazuli, gold ingots, obsidian, and horse armor.

 Recipes